laevateinn-09/KillerOrange/README.md

 # KillerOrange
 Killer Orange Game that I made using Unity as a college project.
-Make sure to put this in 1 folder.
+Make sure to put the files above in 1 folder.